Underground microbes may have swarmed ancient Mars

 The findings provide a bleak view of the ways of the cosmos.
 Life — even simple life like microbes — “might actually commonly cause its own demise,” said the study’s lead author, Boris Sauterey, now a post-doctoral researcher at Sorbonne University.

-The results “are a bit gloomy, but I think they are also very stimulating.,” he said in an email.
+The results “are a bit gloomy, but I think they are also very stimulating,” he said in an email.
 “They challenge us to rethink the way a biosphere and its planet interact.”

 In a study in the journal Nature Astronomy, Sauterey and his team said they used climate and terrain models to evaluate the habitability of the Martian crust some 4 billion years ago when the red planet was thought to be flush with water and much more hospitable than today.